Careliss History, Family Crest & Coats of Arms

 Early Notables of the Careliss family (pre 1700)

-1610-1689), English Royalist officer of...
-Another 26 words (2 lines of text) are included under the topic Early Careliss Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Careliss Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Careliss surname to cross the Atlantic and come to North America were: Andrew Carelesse, who settled in Virginia in 1650; Joane Carelesse, who arrived in Virginia in 1653; Thomas Careless, who arrived in Virginia in 1737.